Sergei Potapenko: Biography

-In June 2015, he served as the head of the Main Combat Training Directorate of the Belarusian Armed Forces.
+From June 2015, he served as the head of the Main Combat Training Directorate of the Belarusian Armed Forces.
 On 12 January 2016, Potapenko was appointed Deputy Minister of Defence by order of a presidential decree.
-It was in this position where he has commanded every Minsk Independence Day Parade since July 2016 on Victors Avenue.
 He was put under sanctions by Lithuania over his role in suppressing the 2020 Belarusian protests.
+He was put in the reserves in March 2021.